matthiasschaub/tahuti/proposal.md

 expenses will be derived.
 A Python reference implementation can already be found [here](https://git.sr.ht/~talfus-laddus/splt-exps-py).

+*Note: The trivial case of settling debts among two person (group size of two) is supported.*

 ### Backend

 The backend will be a gall agent with a basic set of operations addressing the users